pijng/goinject/README.md

 ## Demonstration

 - [moonjectlog](https://github.com/pijng/moonjectlog): `moonjectlog` is a preprocessor that inserts a simple `fmt.Println` statement at the beginning of each function in a Go project.
-It demonstrates the usage of go-inject for injecting custom logic into source files.
+It demonstrates the usage of goinject for injecting custom logic into source files.
 - [go-ifdef](https://github.com/pijng/go-ifdef): `go-ifdef` is a preprocessor that allows you to use trivial `#ifdef` and `#else` directives based on the GOOS environment variable.